openzipkin/zipkin/zipkin-storage/zipkin2_cassandra/README.md

 search granularity is millisecond, original duration data remains microsecond granularity.
 Meanwhile, write performance is dramatically better than writing discrete values, due to fewer distinct writes.

+You might wonder how the last two queries work, considering they don't know the service name associated with index rows.
+When needed, this implementation performs a service name fetch, resulting in a fan-out composition over row 2.

 ### Time-To_live
 Time-To-Live is default now at the table level.
 It can not be overridden in write requests.